FAIRplus/the-fair-cookbook/content/recipes/applied-examples/approach-cdisc.md

 The recipe will cover the following elements:

-> * Provide a general overview of the challenges of mapping a on-conforming data dictionary to CDISC.
+> * Provide a general overview of the challenges of mapping a non-conforming data dictionary to CDISC.

 > * Illustrate the mapping process using the above projects.